jesperancinha/public-transport-declarer/README.md

 The main purpose of this project is to explore Angular 2 and TypeScript and how can these interact with a REST API implmented with Spring 4.

+## Context

+The technologies usedi in this project range from TypeScript and Angular 2 in the front end to J2EE in the back end.

+REST services are used and for this case Jersey and Jackson are used.
+In short:

+* Angular 2 - Defines Front End.

+* TypeScript - Code that is compiled before deployment with an OOP structure.

+* Jersey - Implementation of the REST API and extensions for JAX-RS.

+* Jackson - Provides mapping for POJOS.

+* JAX-RS - Offers the binding and some.

 ## References

 * https://angular.io/docs/ts/latest/quickstart.html